-The Maltese is a toy breed, that has long silky white hair.
+The Maltese are a toy breed, that has long silky white hair.
 These dogs are sweet and intelligent and love attention.
 They prefer to be with their family at all times, and can also suffer from separation anxiety if they are not with their family.

 They like to bark, so training them on what’s appropriate will be paramount.
 Maltese can also become destructive if they are left alone for too long, so take that into account if you have a job that will keep you away all day.